ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/save-data-to-a-database-multiple-tables.md

 1. Select the **Save** button on the <xref:System.Windows.Forms.BindingNavigator>.This opens the Code Editor to the `bindingNavigatorSaveItem_Click` event handler.

 2. Replace the code in the event handler to call the `Update` methods of the related TableAdapters.
-The following code first creates three temporary data tables to hold the updated information for each <xref:System.Data.DataRowState> (<xref:System.Data.DataRowState>, <xref:System.Data.DataRowState>, and <xref:System.Data.DataRowState>).
+The following code first creates three temporary data tables to hold the updated information for each <xref:System.Data.DataRowState> (<xref:System.Data.DataRowState.Deleted>, <xref:System.Data.DataRowState.Added>, and <xref:System.Data.DataRowState.Modified>).
 Then updates are run in the correct order.
 The code should look like the following:

      [!code-vb[VbRaddataSaving#10](../data-tools/codesnippet/VisualBasic/save-data-to-a-database-multiple-tables_1.vb)]  [!code-csharp[VbRaddataSaving#10](../data-tools/codesnippet/CSharp/save-data-to-a-database-multiple-tables_1.cs)]